afondiel/Self-Driving-Cars-Specialization/Course1-Introduction-to-Self-Driving-Cars/course1-w7-notes.md

 ### Lesson 2: Final Project Overview

-- `input` :
+- `inputs` :
   - the track is a loop circuit
     - sorted list of waypoints equally spaced on the track
-      - contain both position and speed
+      - contain both position and speed [x, y, v]
       - waypoint become the `reference signal` for the controller and navigating to all waypoints to complete the full track
   -  => implementation of `Longitudinal` and `Lateral control` is needed to control the vehicle

-- `output` :
+- `outputs` :
+  - `Longitudinal`
     - throttle
     - brake
+  - `Lateral control`
     - steering angle

-- for final grade provide :
+- For the final grade provide :
   - trajectory.txt file